Codecademy/docs/content/general/concepts/api/api.md

 - Cost savings through the elimination of the need to build and maintain local physical infrastructure and services.

-- Opportunity to leverage the expertise of different vendors instead of having to reinvent from scratch things like authentication, payment processing, maps, etc.
+- Opportunities to leverage the expertise of other vendors instead of having to reinvent solutions for common problems. (authentication, payment processing, maps, etc.)

 - Possibility to build new businesses based on the exchange of data between users and various online services offering API access to independent developers.